 - Soft tissue injuries

-- Head and neck injuries
+- Other back or neck injuries

-- Traumatic brain injury (TBI)
+- Concussion and/or traumatic brain injury (TBI)

 - Damage to arms, legs, ankles, and knees

-- Airbag-related injury
+- Airbag-related trauma

 - Broken bones

-- Internal organ damage
+- Internal bleeding and/or organ damage

-- Vehicle damage (or other property damage)
+- Vehicle damage (including property inside your vehicle)

 - Wrongful death.